Posted on

 Steve Flynn

 Canadian prices, as measured by the Consumer Price Index (CPI), rose 1.9 per cent on a year-over-year basis in August, up from a 1.7 per cent increase in July.
 Month-over-month, on a seasonally adjusted basis, the CPI was up 0.2 per cent in August.
 The CPI ex-gasoline increased by 2.4 per cent in August after holding at 2.5 per cent during each of the previous three months.
 Additionally, shelter price growth was 2.6 per cent in August, the smallest year-over-year increase since March 2021, and down from 3.0 per cent in July.
 Food price growth registered at 3.4 per cent year-over-year, marginally higher than the previous month.
 In BC, consumer prices rose 1.8 per cent year-over-year in August, up from 1.7 per cent in July.
 The Bank of Canada's preferred measures of median and trimmed inflation, which strip out volatile components, remained at 3.1 per cent and 3.0 per cent year-over-year, respectively.
+While the Bank of Canada's core measures of inflation have remained at the upper end—and even outside of—their target range, 3-month annualized core inflation has stabilized around 2.5 per cent.
+Coupled with weaker-than-expected second-quarter growth, this report is unlikely to sway the Bank of Canada away from a likely rate cut tomorrow in hopes of stimulating the economy heading into the final quarter of the year.
 Copyright British Columbia Real Estate Association.
 Reprinted with permission.
-Canadian Employment (August 2025) – September 5, 2025

 Posted on